HirotheChamp/EcommerceApp/README.md

 ## Project Status

 Mostly clickable prototype is completed, backend developement implemented but not currently functional.
+CSS developed on most of the pages.

 <hr></hr>